symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Background
 **********

-:doc:`Namespaces <../../concepts/namespace>` allow you to create an on-chain **unique place** for your business and your assets on the NEM blockchain.
+:doc:`Namespaces <../../concepts/namespace>` allow you to create an on-chain **unique place** for your business and your assets on the blockchain.

 A namespace starts with a name you choose, similar to an internet domain name.
 If one :doc:`account <../../concepts/account>` creates a namespace, this will appear as unique in the network.